Story behind WhoAPI explainer video

 After that, Hendrikus created the initial voice-over and music recordings, Diana started working on the comic book, and Evgeny was working on Mad Scientist. (initial sketches below)

-Once six Mad Scientist illustrations had been created, Diana integrated them inside illustrations she created.
+Once six Mad Scientist illustrations had been created, Diana integrated them into the illustrations she created.
 I would say they were in fact two beautiful worlds.
 One was a ‘90s laboratory where I had the idea of portraying it with, “It’s now safe to turn off your computer,” and a futuristic world.
 The connection between them was inspired by a game called Portal, and the movie “Back to the Future.”
 Those illustrations were then put into the comic book surroundings.
 I also wanted to name the cat and the robot to give more depth to the story.
 The cat’s name was a no-brainer: it had to be Albert (Einstein).
 Hendrikus suggested we call the robot A.R.N.I.E. (short for Arnold Schwarzenegger, a.k.a.
 Terminator, the time traveler).
 I loved that idea so much and it stuck for a while – until I saw the cover of the comic book.
 JSON (the output we use) is often pronounced /ˈdʒeɪsən/, same as the male name Jason.
 It was perfect that “J.S.O.N.” the robot delivers the data from he future.

 By the time we had our comic book layout, Hendrikus was done with the voice-over and the music.
 Gluing those pieces together meant creating an animation that had them synchronized.
 You can see the final product below; please tell us what you think about it.